JBrummans/Google-Form-Update-Question-From-Sheet/README.md

   - If the column heading doesnt match a question, it will be ignored.
 - Create trigger for on edit or run the function manually as needed.

+## Notes

+- There is a 1000 choice limit on Dropboxes.
+  - Attempting to load more than 1000 will result in the error `Exception: Failed to set choices.
+You exceeded the maximum number of choices.`

 ## Authors

 **Ben Letchford** - *Initial work*